 Is the criteria the same for same sex couple or single women?

 It’s not the same.
-The criteria list above applies, but in addition, there needs to be a clear biological fertility issue and twelve donor insemination treatment needs to be completed before being eligible.
+The criteria list above applies, but in addition, there needs to be a clear biological fertility issue and twelve donor insemination treatments need to be completed before being eligible.

 Do transgender people qualify for public funding?

-Yes, if they meet the eligibility requirements (e.g. age, BMI, etc), as per the CPAC scoring system.
+Yes, if they meet the eligibility requirements, such as age, BMI, etc., as per the CPAC scoring system.
 This applies to a couple, where one or both are transgender and cannot achieve pregnancy together.

-How about reversal of sterilization / vasectomy, is this covered by public funding?
+How about reversal of sterilisation/vasectomy, is this covered by public funding?

-Yes, provided the eligibility requirements are met (e.g. age, BMI, etc), as per the CPAC scoring system.
+Yes, provided the eligibility requirements are met as per the CPAC scoring system.

 Is the treatment different for public vs private patients?